 What Is a WISP and Why Every Accounting Firm Needs One

 Despite clear legal mandates and well-documented threat patterns, many firms still operate without an IRS-compliant WISP — or they maintain a generic document that has not been reviewed since it was first created.
-This guide walks through real accounting firm WISP template examples with annotated section breakdowns, a complete list of required components, and a practical implementation framework so your firm is protected and compliant heading into 2026.
+This guide walks through real accounting firm WISP template examples with annotated section breakdowns, a complete list of required components, and a practical implementation framework so your firm is protected and compliant in 2026.

 The Legal Basis for the WISP Requirement